-Room 1912 pays Virginia the respect she deserves with an entire chapter dedicated to Virginia’s life, a debunking of the supposed venereal disease that Yallop alleged, as well as Andy Edmonds’ claims in Frame Up that Virginia was trying to blackmail Arbuckle for abortion money.
+Room 1219 pays Virginia the respect she deserves with an entire chapter dedicated to Virginia’s life, a debunking of the supposed venereal disease Yallop alleged, as well as Andy Edmonds’ claims in Frame Up that Virginia was trying to blackmail Arbuckle for abortion money.
 The abortion story comes from Josephine (Roth) Rafferty, who testified that Virginia had come to her for four abortions, and a birth, starting in 1908 and ending in 1910.
-I personally cannot find anything that either proves or disproves Rafferty’s claims but it should be noted that Rafferty’s story changed midway through her testimony – Virginia went from having five pregnancies to four.
+I personally cannot find anything that either proves or disproves Rafferty’s claims, but it should be noted that Rafferty’s story changed midway through her testimony – Virginia went from having five pregnancies to four.
 What became of the child who was supposedly birthed is unclear.

 Finally, on March 8, 1898, Mabel was accused of whipping a dressmaker and owing her money along with an associate.
 Again, the story follows:

 To say that Virginia’s life would have been a whirlwind during her early years is an understatement.
 By 1902, Mabel had passed away and Virginia moved back to Chicago to live with a woman she assumed was her grandmother, named Caroline Rapp, but Merritt insists Caroline was of no relation in Room 1219.
 It’s possible that Caroline, who was aided in the rearing of the child by a former friend of Mabel’s named Kate Hardebeck, had been an employer of Mabel or simply someone who had adopted Mabel in everything but name.
 Regardless, Virginia began to earn her keep by 1907, when she changed the spelling of her last name from “Rapp” to “Rappe” (pronounced Rap-pay) and embarked on a modeling career.
-In 1908, Virginia, like her mother before her, made the pages of the Chicago Tribune albeit for reasons more positive than attempted kidnapping, being shot, and passing bad checks.
+In 1908, Virginia, like her mother before her, made the pages of the Chicago Tribune albeit for reasons more positive than attempted kidnapping, getting shot and passing bad checks.

 Virginia would continue to model and penned a column in 1913, advising women to work outside of the jobs typically reserved for them, like becoming a stenographer.
 She also made news for the outfits she wore, with vivid descriptions such as the following, both from 1913: